Frequently Asked Questions

 How long do I have to wait before I can go swimming?

 You can submerge your new tattoo in water once your tattoo has finished peeling and has grown its first protective layer of skin.
 Everybody is different and healing processes will vary from person to person.
-Generally the healing period is around 3 weeks.
+Generally the healing period is around 3 weeks but at times can be up to 6 weeks.

 How long do I have to wait before I can exercise?